-LockDutton Corporate Finance is an independent firm that provides advice to shareholders seeking to sell their businesses and prides itself on its partner-led approach.
+LockDutton Corporate Finance is an independent firm that provides advice to shareholders seeking to sell their businesses and prides itself on its director-led approach.

 The firm works across several industry sectors and has a strong track record in delivering successful exits to business owners utilising an extensive network.

-As an independent firm, the partners will always take the long view and provide impartial advice to shareholders and management teams.
+As an independent firm, the directors will always take the long view and provide impartial advice to shareholders and management teams.

 LockDutton Corporate Finance typically: